For FAQs specific to COVID-19, visit this page here.

 Living in a Single Connected Room

-Starting in Fall 2021, UBCO is excited to be moving to an All Access Meal Plan (same as an All-You-Care-To-Eat meal plan), which is just what it sounds like!
+UBCO offers an All Access Meal Plan (all-you-care-to-eat meal plan), which is just what it sounds like!
 Students will have unlimited access to the Residence Dining Hall in Nechako, with no restrictions on how often you enter, or what you eat.
 Students in Lower/Upper Cascades and Monashee Place, as well as commuter students, are able to purchase a voluntary plan for added convenience and savings.

 To learn more about Nechako, meal plans, where you can dine on campus, how to pay, and more, visit our Food Services page here.